codsen/codsen/packages/email-comb/README.md

 | `deletedFromHead`     | Array            | Array of classes/id's that were deleted inside `<head>` _at least once_^ |
 | `deletedFromBody`     | Array            | Array of classes/id's that were deleted inside `<body>` _at least once_^ |

-^ Some legit, used classes/id's might be "sandwiched" with unused-ones (like `.head-only.real-class`) and deleted in some `<style>` tags, but not in all.
-That's a rare case, added back in `v1.12`.
+^ To be very precise, if class or id name was deleted at once, it gets in this list.
+Mind you, some used classes or id's can be sandwiched with unused (`.used.unused`) and end up removed in some instances and get reported here, but it does not mean they were removed completely as species.

 **[⬆ back to top](#)**